 Here’ s my message to the two Chicago Tribune reporters who are, apparently, obligated to explain themselves to the editor of Age of Autism.

 I feel the need to give you a friendly heads up about AutismOne and some of your fellow panelists.
 The meeting abstract tells us that autism is “the gravest health story of our time”.
 If you ask why, Blaxill, Olmsted, and Stagliano will tell you that we are in the middle of an autism epidemic.
 Be very skeptical.
 True, diagnoses of autism have been climbing for 20 years, and public awareness has grown, but that is hardly evidence for an epidemic.
-The diagnostic manual that doctors use to identify autism has been revised three times in 20 years, and each time the criteria for autism has broadened.
-Asperger’s Syndrome is currently listed as an autism spectrum disorder, but was not included 20 years ago.
+The diagnostic manual that doctors use to identify autism has been revised three times in 20 years, and each time the criteria for autism have broadened.
+Asperger’s Syndrome is currently listed as an autism spectrum disorder, but was not included 15 years ago.
 Comedian Dan Ackroyd, who has Asperger’s, did not receive an autism spectrum diagnosis until he was well into adulthood.
 Similarly, children once diagnosed with mental retardation are called autistic these days.
-Diagnoses are also driven by greater public awareness, increased social services, and doctors who are just plain getting better at recognizing the symptoms of autism spectrum disorders.
+Diagnoses are also driven by greater public awareness, increased social services, and doctors who are just plain getting better at recognizing the signs and symptoms.

 If the definition for “legally blind” was changed from 20/200 vision to 20/100, the number of blind Americans who skyrocket, but that would hardly constitute an epidemic.